eadmund/cypherback/README.md

 -----

 A file's contents are broken up into 256K chunks (in a future version, variable-length chunks are a possibility).
-Each chunk is encrypted with AES in CTR mode under the chunk encryption key with a unique IV as indicated below.
-The chunk storage format consists of one plaintext byte of version (currently 0), then the 32-bit public run nonce, then a 32-bit chunk nonce, then the encrypted chunk data, then a 48-byte authentication tag, given by HMAC-SHA-384(chunk authentication key,
-[version, public run nonce, secret run nonce, chunk nonce, length(encrypted data), encrypted data]).
+Each chunk is encrypted with AES in CTR mode under a unique chunk encryption key & IV as indicated below.
+The chunk storage format consists of one plaintext byte of version (currently 0), then a 48-byte chunk nonce, then the encrypted chunk data, then a 48-byte authentication tag, given by HMAC-SHA-384(chunk authentication key, [version, chunk nonce, length(encrypted data), encrypted data]).

-The IV is calculated by appending the 32-bit secret run nonce, the 32-bit chunk nonce and then 64 zero bits.
-The chunk nonce is a random 32-bit value unique within a run (keep a Bloom filter or hash table to track used nonces within a run).

 The encrypted data within a chunk consist of one byte indicating compression, followed by the chunk data (either compressed or